brucemack/kc1fsz-rc1/README.md

 * Pad the 8K audio to 32K audio by inserting zeros between the samples.
-* Apply a sharp low-pass filter with a cut-off at 2.3kHz.
+* Apply a sharp digital low-pass filter with a cut-off at 2.3kHz.
 127 taps are used for this application.
 This cut-off frequency will be adjustable.

-The resulting spectrum of an audio test is taken from the Audacity "Frequency Analysis" screen:
+The resulting spectrum of an audio test clip is taken from the Audacity "Frequency Analysis" screen:

 ![Output Spectrum](docs/output-1.jpg)